Scotch College, Melbourne: Governance and denominational affiliation

-Scotch is an incorporated body governed by a Council of seventeen members – who are directors – made up of three groups; Five Presbyterian Church of Victoria nominees (Group A), Five persons (usually Old Boys) nominated by the Old Scotch Collegians' Association (Group B), and seven persons nominated by Council from the community at large (Group C), usually with some connection with the School and the Christian church.
+Scotch is an incorporated body governed by a Council of seventeen members – who are directors – made up of three groups; five Presbyterian Church of Victoria nominees (Group A), five persons (usually Old Boys) nominated by the Old Scotch Collegians' Association (Group B), and seven persons nominated by the council from the community at large (Group C), usually with some connection with the School and the Christian church.
 All appointments are made annually by the Presbyterian Church from the first of November every year.

 Chairmen of the Council have included Sir Arthur Robinson, Sir Archibald Glenn, Sir James Balderstone, Michael Robinson AO, David Crawford AO and David A. Kemp AC.

 In 1977, most congregations of the Australian Presbyterian Church left the church and joined with the Methodist and Congregationalist churches in Australia to form the Uniting Church in Australia.
 The Presbyterian Church of Australia continued with the remaining congregations.
 In the split, Scotch College, Melbourne was allocated to the Presbyterian Church of Australia by the Handley Commission which was appointed to distribute the assets of the churches, which included an even number of representatives from the Uniting Church and the continuing Presbyterian Church as well as independent commissioners.
 At the time the Scotch Council unsuccessfully appealed this decision.